This is a list of the tools and services I use everyday in my wedding photography business to stay as efficient and productive as possible.

 Google loves fast sites.
 Brides love fast sites.
 You need to invest a little if you want your website to perform its best.

-Chris wrote a whole guide to the best website hosting for photographers that you might want to check out, or if that kind of stuff bores you, just click the button below for more info on his services.
+Johnny wrote a whole guide to speeding up WordPress that you might want to check out, or if that kind of stuff bores you, just click the button below for more info on his services.

 Image Compression | JPEGmini